openvinotoolkit/openvino_contrib/modules/openvino_code/README.md

 1. Create a new Python file or open an existing one.
 1. Type `def main():` or place the cursor where you'd like code suggestions to be generated.
 1. Press the keyboard shortcut `Ctrl+Alt+Space` (`Cmd+Alt+Space` for macOS) or click the `Generate Code Completion` button located in the side panel.
+1. You can select the text then generate the related code.
+1. You may also right-click on "Generate Inline Code Completion In New Tab" to generate code in a new tab.
 1. Use the `Tab` key to accept the entire suggestion or `Ctrl`+`Right Arrow` to accept it word by word.
 To decline the suggestion, press `Esc`.

 You can customize the length of the generated code by adjusting `Max New Tokens` and `Min New Tokens` parameters in the extension settings.